uber/cadence/tools/cli/README.md

 - decision_finish_event_id is the ID of events of the type: DecisionTaskComplete/DecisionTaskFailed/DecisionTaskTimeout.
 - To restart a workflow from the beginning, reset to the first decision task finish event.

-To reset many workflow, you can use batch reset command:
+To reset many workflows, you can use batch reset command:
 ```
 ./cadence workflow reset-batch --input_file <file_of_workflows_to_reset> --reset_type <reset_type> --reason "some_reason"
 ```